 Compliance with the Risk Based Capital Requirements is subject to authorisation by ASX Clear.
 As part of the authorisation process, a Participant will need to demonstrate that it has an adequate understanding of the Risk Based Capital Requirements and will need to demonstrate its systems for performing the necessary calculations.
-The process will involve ASX Clear conducting an authorisation review.
-The based on information to be reviewed and the steps involved provided in the authorisation process are set out in the Risk Based Capital Requirements Authorisation Checklist, a copy of which can be obtained by contacting Counterparty Risk Assessment ASX Participant Application Form and subsequent requests for information.
+The process will involve ASX Clear conducting an authorisation review based on information provided in the ASX Participant Application Form and subsequent requests for information.